 1. List Your Interests And Experience

-The first step when trying to find a niche for your blog a list of all your interests.
+The first step when trying to find a niche for your blog is to create a list of all your interests.
 To make this list, think about your hobbies, how you enjoy spending your free time, the books you read and the TV programs you enjoy watching.
 An interesting exercise is to look at some of the recent Google searches you have made.

 If you have little interest in a topic, you will not be able to sustain the effort required day after day to make it successful, especially when you seem to be putting in a lot of effort and you don’t see the results straight away.